ChiChou/mistune/index.md

 >
 > CVE-2021-1864: CodeColorist of Ant-Financial LightYear Labs

 Those bugs were probably never been exploited in-the-wild because they left significant traces by switching to a local app, which is not ideal for real attackers.
-But you should always keep your phone updated.
+But you should always keep your phone updated to avoid n-day attacks.

 ## What's the attack vector?

 The entrance is a special universal link.
 When Safari opens the link, it redirects to iTunes Store app without user's confirmation.
-The link can also be open via iMessage and AirDrop.
+The link can also be opened via iMessage and AirDrop.

-I've verified several popular third party instant messagers to successfully trigger the bug, including Telegram, WhatsApp, Signal and Google Handouts.
+I've verified several popular 3rd-party instant messengers to successfully trigger the bug, including Telegram, WhatsApp, Signal and Google Handouts.

 ## Everyone is born unique.
 What makes it special?